 Monschau is a small place in Germany close to the border with Belgium.
 This cozy town gets visited by quite some tourists.
 In this article, we will share whether Monschau is worth visiting and some nice restaurants and activity recommendations.

-Monschau is a small place that can easily be accessed by car, there are some parking garages on the edge of the center.
-These garages are not that expensive to park in, especially when you stay for multiple days, then you could buy a parking card at the tourist center.
+Monschau is a small place that can easily be accessed by car.
+Around the center there are some parking garages.
+These garages are not that expensive to park in, especially when you stay for multiple days.
+In that case you could buy a parking card at the tourist center.
 We would recommend parking your car in those garages since the streets in the center are small and there are many people walking there.
 Monschau has many nice restaurants and terraces where you can eat or drink.
-Our favorite places were: Zum Haller for dinner or a drink (they don’t have a terrace), café Kaulard for ice cream on the terrace and for a drink next to the water we recommend hotel Horchem & Braukeller.
+Our favorite places were: Zum Haller for dinner or a drink (they don’t have a terrace), café Kaulard for ice cream on the terrace.
+For a drink next to the water we recommend hotel Horchem & Braukeller.

 You can also visit the city of Aachen.
 We drove to a parking place close to the city and took the bus into the city center, this was much cheaper than parking in the center.
 The Aachener Tierpark (zoo) is small but nice and the tickets are not that expensive.
 We did spend a few hours there and enjoyed ourselves, but we think it’s better suited for younger children and families.
 Aachen is great for shopping and it has some nice buildings like the Aachener Dom.